The measurable Kesten theorem

 and the odd case follows similarly.

 By the Ballot theorem (see Section 2.7.1 in \cite{LevinPeresWilmer}) we have

 \end{proof}

-Recall that a {\bf simple random walk excursion} of length $n$ on $\mathbb Z$ is the simple random walk conditioned to stay positive except for time $0$ and $n$, when it is zero.
+Recall that a {\bf simple random walk excursion} of length $n$ on $\mathbb Z$ is a uniform choice from all excursions of length $n$.
+In other words, it is the simple random walk conditioned to stay positive except for time $0$ and $n$, when it is zero.
 Now we are ready to bound the expected number of visits for simple random walk excursions on $\mathbb Z$.

-\begin{lemma}[Visits of SRW excursions on $\mathbb Z$.]
-The expected number of visits $v_{k,n}$ to level $k>0$ for the simple random walk excursion of length $n$ on $\mathbb Z$ satisfies $v_{k,n}\le 64k$. \end{lemma}
+\begin{lemma}[Visits of SRW excursions on $\mathbb Z$] The expected number of visits $v_{k,n}$ to level $k>0$ for the simple random walk excursion of length $n$ on $\mathbb Z$ satisfies $v_{k,n}\le 64k$. \end{lemma}

 \begin{proof} Let $w^+_{n,k}$ denote the number of walks of length $n$ starting at $0$ and ending at $k\ge 0$ that stay positive except perhaps at time $0$ and $n$.
 If $X_m$ is a random walk excursion of length $n$, then